vectordotdev/vector/rfcs/2020-03-05-wasm-engine.md

 so unoptimized binaries are acceptable.

 Vector is in a slightly different position than Terraform though!
 Vector runs primarily in servers and even end user machines.
-We can't expect users to have build tooling installed to their servers (it's a security risk!) and we definitely can't expect it on an end-user machines.
+We can't expect users to have build tooling installed on their servers (it's a security risk!) and we definitely can't expect it on an end-user machines.
 Most people just aren't that interested in computers.
 Vector has different performance needs, too.
 While folk's aren't generally wanting to execute terraform providers hundreds of thousands (or millions) of times per second, they are absolutely doing that with Vector.